brightonk/trades-stream-pub-sub/README.md

 A pub/sub approach was used to design the program.
 The publishing is provided by the streaming source.
 This program provided the subscription part of the pub/sub.

-Questions to be answered by the system are based ono the symbol and flags.
+Questions to be answered by the system are based on the symbol and flags.
 As such the system segregates and accumulates the statistical data per symbol.
 Any locks and concurrency are handled on the symbol level to ensure that data is not corrupted at that level.

 Program structure consists of api, model and the statistical packages; average, count and largest.
 Each statistical package contains a subscriber and accumulator